awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 fsx_settings = fs
 ```

-For example, the following setting specifies that the section that starts `[fsx fs]` is used for the Amazon EFS filesystem configuration\.
+For example, the following setting specifies that the section that starts `[fsx fs]` is used for the Amazon FSx for Lustre configuration\.

 ```
 fsx_settings = fs